-A wide variety of bike racks exist, in all kinds of shapes, capacities and designs.
+A wide variety of bike racks exists, in all kinds of shapes, capacities, and designs.
 However, not all of them are suitable for SUVs, and even the ones that are, might not fit your specific vehicle.
 Before purchasing an SUV bike rack, it is very important to weigh all of your options and to know the pros and the cons of each model.
-Our favorite SUV bike rack manufacturers include Thule, Allen, Yakima and Swagman.
+Our favorite SUV bike rack manufacturers include Thule, Allen, Yakima, and Swagman.
 Bike rack mounting configurations for SUVs can be categorized into 4 groups and we’ll discuss the pros and cons of each below.

 Note: If you’ve read this far and are in a rush to just get something, we suggest you grab one of the 5 SUV bike racks below.
 These are the current bestsellers on Amazon.com.
 They sport some solid discounts and have been tested and reviewed to the hilt!

 If you are looking for something that requires less muscle power from you to load and offload the bikes, an SUV hitch mount rack might just be the solution for you.
 That is if you don’t have a Jeep or one of the other types of SUVs that have the spare tire mounted at the rear.
 Most vehicles come with a hitch mount, but you need to figure out what class your hitch belongs to, to ensure you get the right fit.